 Multiple sections of BIOS 10140 Inquiry-based Exploration of Biology are taught throughout the year.
 Sections are taught from a different perspective based upon the specialty of the instructor.
 Students should register for the section that best suits their interests based upon the descriptions below:

 A. Neurobiology.
-What is the relationship between an organism’s genetic makeup (genotype) and its characteristics (phenotype)?
 How do genetics and environment influence the working of the brain?
-Embedded within these two Grand Challenges are questions central to understanding the biological basis of organismal behavior in a changing environment.
+Embedded within this Grand Challenge are questions central to understanding the biological basis of organismal behavior in a changing environment.
 The answers to these questions have significant implications for human health and society.
-This course aims to explore these Grand Challenges by examining the genetic, neurobiological, and environmental mechanisms shaping complex behaviors.
+This course aims to explore this Grand Challenge by examining the genetic, neurobiological, and environmental mechanisms shaping complex behaviors.
 Through the development of an inquiry-based research project, complemented by short lectures and discussions of the scientific literature, students will be introduced to fundamental biological principles, the logic of scientific reasoning and experimental design, and methods for collecting, evaluating, and communicating scientific evidence.
 M. McNulty.
 Autumn, Spring.
 L.

 B. Microbiology.
 Human beings are an ecosystem, with multiple types of microbes living in various niches within the human body.
 Together, these microbes form our "microbiomes."
 The microbiome has profound and yet poorly understood impacts on human health.
 How is our microbiome established, and how does it change in response to the chemicals in our environments?
 Using gut bacteria grown in the lab, we will explore responses of individual bacteria and bacterial communities to their dynamic environment, focusing on the changes elicited by the foods and chemicals that we eat.
 Foods alter the dynamics of the bacteria that inhabit our bodies, particularly in our guts.
 The foods we eat contain nutrients, microbes (some pathogenic), and a range of chemicals with natural antimicrobial properties.
 Through guided and original research projects, students will gain an insight into the effects of diet on the microbiome, as well as training in scientific reasoning, experimental design, and methods for collecting, evaluating, analyzing, and communicating scientific data.
 In the context of these studies, we will also examine biological systems at the molecular, cellular, and organismal levels and ecosystems through short lectures and discussions of the scientific literature.
 N. Bhasin.
 Spring.
 L.

 C. Ecology.
 Biodiversity encompasses all different biological organisms in our planet, from viruses, microorganisms, plants, fungi, invertebrates, and vertebrates.
 Interactions among these organisms form a complex and dynamic network crucial for our planet.
 How does urbanization, a process transforming ecosystems all across our planet, affect biodiversity?
-This fundamental question has been poorly studied, specifically estimations of species diversity in city habitats and characterization of urban biological communities, both central to our understanding of how urbanization impacts crucial ecological functions such as pollination, water filtration, and waste decomposition.
+This fundamental question has been poorly studied.
+Specifically estimations of species diversity in city habitats and characterization of urban biological communities are central to our understanding of how urbanization impacts plant pollination, water filtration, waste decomposition, and other critical ecological processes.
 In this course, students will develop their own research project exploring components of the biodiversity in our neighborhood, e.g., invertebrate or plant communities, and their interactions.
 Students will identify local habitats, collect data and specimens to document species diversity, and address research questions regarding local communities, such as: Do natural areas have more or less diversity than developed areas?
 Or, is the number of exotic species greater, equal, or smaller than native species in parks around our neighborhood?
 During the course, students will review fundamental biological concepts through analysis of the DNA and genetic information of the organisms they collect, and through observations of their cells and tissues.
 Students will also learn about their reproductive mechanisms, search for information about their evolution, and explore their populations, trophic networks, and community structures.
 Finally, this course will provide students with an opportunity to experience the process of scientific research, allowing them to develop their own scientific questions, test hypotheses, identify legitimate sources of information, and analyze data.
 O. Pineda.
 Autumn, Winter.
 L.

 D. Cell and Developmental Biology.
 This course asks the fundamental question: Why are some organisms able to regenerate tissues, organs, and body parts while others (like us) cannot?
 This course will show how scientists probe this question by using a lab model animal with incredible regenerative capacity: planaria.
 In this system we can ask how single cells lead to complex organisms with multiple tissue types, what happens in the case of injury or removal of those tissues, and what genes are required for the repair and regeneration of tissues.
 Students will develop their own research questions and propose their own experiments designed to answer those questions.
 Throughout this process, students will learn about fundamental principles in biology, experimental design and analysis, and scientific communication, which will culminate in writing and presenting their own research proposal.
 A. Brock.
 Winter.
 L.